tutek1/DTLabs/03_Platformer2D/lab03.md

 3. Select the **cable tile**
 4. Under the dropdown **Custom Data** set **"DamageOnTouch"** to `On`

-Now to detect the collision, the electric cables need a collision shape.
+Now, to detect the collision, the electric cables need a collision shape.
 Add it in the **select** tab, so it looks similar to this:

 ![](img/CablePhysics.png)